mghaan/exequte/README.md

 These tasks are of no particular priority:

 * provide actual binary packages after code stabilization
+* provide installer and service for Windows platform
 * implement HTTP server to ease the configuration process